Canaccord Genuity (:) Given Consensus Recommendation of “” by Analysts

-Shares of Canaccord Genuity (:) have been assigned an average rating of “N/A” from the zero brokerages that are presently covering the company, MarketBeat reports.
+Canaccord Genuity (:) has been given a consensus recommendation of “N/A” by the zero research firms that are currently covering the firm, MarketBeat Ratings reports.

 About Canaccord Genuity